 2. Gabor Granger Method

 This technique is also one of the direct but aided price surveys (i.e. the prices are specified).
 It is primarily used to find out whether the price of existing products can be raised without reducing the product sales (too) much.
-This approach is easy to realize with the survey questionnaire from quantilope.
-How to proceed:
+This is how to proceed:

 ...and so on.

 It is recommended to use three to five price levels and price increases in the same intervals.
 Using the percentages from all of the respondents’ scaled answers, it is easy to create a price/sale function that shows which price points constitute thresholds which disproportionately raise or lower the willingness to pay.
 As with the “van Westendorp” method, the price sensitivity is highly contingent on the product and the competitors’ activities in the relevant market.

 The basic version of the Gabor Granger method doesn’t take effects from competitors into consideration, but those should definitely be determined in an appropriate pricing study and included in the analyses.
 In contrast to the PSM, however, the price anchor effects shown by the Gabor Granger method are intrinsic to the system, since the respondents are guided by the specified prices.
 Another aspect is that only a certain price range can be surveyed in the aided price inquiry.

 The choice-based conjoint (CBC) is the most “elegant” technique in pricing research.
 Various product attributes (of which price is just one, even if it’s very important) are combined into a “complete product” and presented to respondents in a fairly realistic selection process.
 With the CBC, which can be conveniently created and visually evaluated with a module by quantilope, for example, the respondents are asked which of several products they would choose in a buying situation.
 They are asked to select a product or click on “I wouldn’t choose any of the products”: